 You can study between 10 and 90 credits each year.
 You will be expected to complete Stage one of your studies over two or three years.

 Changing your studies

-If you’re unsure about whether you’ve chosen the right course or module during the first few weeks of the academic year, or you’re thinking about changing your course or module, contact your Personal Academic Tutor (PAT) or your current course leader.
+If you’re unsure about whether you’ve chosen the right course or module during the first few weeks of the academic year, or you’re thinking about changing your course or module, contact the Personal Tutor (PT) or your current course leader.

-If you decide to make a change to your course, please contact your Student Help Desk or visit them at the Student centre at Park or Avenue.
-You will need to complete the relevant form and email it to the Student Help Desk.
+If you decide to make a change to your course, please contact your Student Information Desk or visit them at the Learning Hub at the Waterside Campus.
+You will need to complete the relevant form and email it to the Student Information Desk.